music-suite/music-suite/docs/src/User-Guide.md

 ### Inspecting Duration

-The @[HasDuration] class represents values that have a duration.
+The [HasDuration][ref-HasDuration] class represents values that have a duration.
 The most obvious example is `Duration` itself:

 ```haskell
 >>> _duration (2 :: Duration)